-However, large wildfires in Oregon and nearby states in 2017, and again in 2020, resulted in many major wildfire smoke impacts in Oakridge and other Oregon communities that required documentation and submittal to EPA for review and approval as Exceptional Events.
-The LRAPA annual reports in 2017-2019 were expanded to include the PM{2.5} data with and without the days flagged as having had major wildfire smoke impacts.
-Pages 20 and 21 in the LRAPA 2019 Annual Report summarize the 2010-2019 concentrations without and with wildfire impacts.
-Similarly, page 29 of the 2020 Oregon Annual Ambient Criteria Pollutant Air Monitoring

-Network Plan summarizes the 2017-2019 design values in Oakridge and other Oregon communities without and with wildfire impacts.
+Large wildfires in Oregon and nearby states in 2017, and again in 2020, resulted in many major wildfire smoke impacts in Oakridge and other Oregon communities that required documentation and submittal to EPA for review and approval as Exceptional Events.
+The LRAPA annual reports in 2017-2020 were expanded to include the PM10 data with and without the days flagged as having had major wildfire smoke impacts.
+Pages 25 and 26 in the LRAPA 2020 Annual Report summarize the 2011-2020 PM10 concentrations without and with wildfire impacts; pages 23 and 24 summarize the 2011-2020 PM{2.5} concentrations without and with wildfire impacts.
+Similarly, page 28 of the 2020 Oregon Annual Ambient Criteria Pollutant Air Monitoring Network Plan summarizes the 2017-2019 design values in Oakridge and other Oregon communities without and with wildfire impacts.
+The following figure reviews the Oakridge data excluding all flagged wildfire days.
+Excluding wildfire influenced data, there have been no exceedances of the PM10 NAAQS since 1995.